BhumikaSasmal/Mini-RAG-System/tests/week4_manual_test_log.md

 Verify retrieval behavior when multiple documents are indexed.

 ### Steps
 1. Upload and index multiple documents.
-In this case, to verify if exact document is being retrieved, the legacy/sample.txt file about neural networks was also added to the context along with sample policy and sample report.
+In this case, to verify if the exact document is being retrieved, the legacy/sample.txt file about neural networks was also added to the context along with the sample policy and sample report.
 2. Ask a question specific to one document.
 3. Review source information.

 ### Question
 What are neural networks?

+### Status:
+Pass

 ### Result
 Neural networks are a fundamental concept in the field of artificial intelligence, inspired by the structure and functioning of the human brain.
 They consist of interconnected units called neurons that work together to process information and solve complex problems.